XHDNG-FM

 XHDNG is a radio station that serves the state of Durango in Mexico.
 Broadcasting on 96.5 FM, XHDNG is owned by Grupo Garza Limón and is known as La Tremenda.

 The station signed on after receiving its concession on September 13, 1990.
 It was the first commercial FM station in the state, with XHITD-FM 92.1 having beaten it to air as the first (though XHITD was not permitted until 1992).

+In its early years it was known as "Stereo 97" with music formats in Spanish and English.